-Respondent Dr. Thomas Holden ("Respondent") is currently the Mayor of the City of Oxnard, and has been in office since December 7, 2004.
+Respondent Andres Herrera ("Respondent") was a member of the Oxnard City Council from December 3, 2002 until December 07, 2010.
 As such, Respondent was required to file an annual Statement of Economic Interests ("SEI") disclosing all income received as required by the Political Reform Act (the "Act").
 In this matter, Respondent received gifts exceeding the reporting threshold of \$50 in 2007, 2008, and 2009, and failed to report these gifts on his annual SEIs for those years.
-In addition, Respondent received gifts exceeding the applicable gift limit in 2007 and 2009, then impermissibly made, participated in the making, or influenced a governmental decision concerning one of the donors which had a reasonably foreseeable material financial effect on the source of the gift.
+In addition, Respondent received gifts exceeding the applicable gift limit from one source in 2007, 2008 and 2009, then impermissibly made, participated in the making, or influenced a governmental decision concerning the donor which had a reasonably foreseeable material financial effect on the source of the gift.